aloxe/huwindity/README.md

 ## What has been added
 - CI to deploy via FTP to any server
 - css are processed directly by 11ty
-- adding pages accessible via a navigation menu
+- adding navigation menu generated from pages

 ## What I plan to add
 - responsive image processor